Emergency preparedness, resilience and response

 Key roles in EPRR

-Julie Gillon, the Interim Chief Executive is the Executive lead for EPRR.
+Julie Gillon, the Chief Executive is the Executive lead for EPRR.

 Paul Garvin, Chairman of the Trust Board, is the Non-executive director lead.

-Sally Thompson, Associate Director of Operations is the operational lead.
+Lynne Taylor, Director of OPlanning and Performance is the operational lead.

 NHS England Annual EPRR Core Standards